 The School of Nursing advises nursing majors.
 Each student is assigned a nursing faculty member as an advisor.
-Advisors will send letters/e-mails notifying students of advising and enrollment times.
-Faculty post lists of additional office hours for advising both the week before and during enrollment periods.
-Faculty distribute enrollment cards to their advisees and enroll students during the week of enrollment.
+Advisors will send e-mails notifying students of advising and enrollment times.
+Faculty post lists of additional office hours for advising throughout the year.

 For more information about nursing programs of study, visit the School of Nursing site.

 Special note for downloading documents: downloadable documents on this website are in PDF format.
 Click here to download a free copy of Adobe Acrobat Reader.

 Click here to download a copy of the current (2012) Degree Plan.

 Can I take classes at another institution that will transfer here?

 There are some important restrictions that apply to transfer credit.
 University policy states that the last 45 credit hours toward graduation must be taken in residence at The University of Tulsa.
 To ensure transferability, students should seek approval prior to enrolling in the course from the Interim Director of the School of Nursing, Dr. Hansen.
 Make an appointment by calling 631-3116 and bring a copy of the course description from the catalog/bulletin for review.
 However, the School of Nursing has identified transferable courses from Tulsa Community College.
 These course equivalencies have already been approved and do not require approval before enrollment.